 Wandering companionless

-In Alfred Edward Housman's famous poem, the ferry is a symbolism for death.
+In Alfred Edward Housman's famous poem, the ferry symbolizes death.
 Notice the narrator is alone on a nighted ferry; it aligns rather well with thoughts of death and dying.
 The final two words also align with the theme, indicating the narrator won't be found when the ship docks in the wharf.

-In a deeper sense, this is also a nod to Greek mythology.
-You had to pay a coin (this is why Ancient Greeks put coins on the eyes of the deceased) to Charon the ferryman to take you across the river Styx to Hades.
+In a deeper sense, this poem is also a nod to Greek mythology.
+You had to pay a coin (this is why Ancient Greeks put coins on the eyes of the deceased) to Charon, the ferryman, to take you across the river from Styx to Hades.
 Charon's job was to carry the souls of the newly deceased to the land of the dead.

 With the one coin for fee,